Develop Leaders and Teams with 360 Feedback

 The purpose of a 360 review is to assist individuals to build self-awareness, understand their strengths, and recognise development areas.
 The 360 feedback also draws attention to any blind spots where a person may be self-critical or self-confident.
 There are many uses of an Open 360 Feedback report.

-Some of the most common uses include:
+Some of the most common uses of 360 profiling include:

 - Employee development